onflow/cadence-lang.org/versioned_docs/version-1.0/language/contract-updatability.md

 ## The `#removedType` Pragma

 Under normal circumstances, it is not valid to remove a type declaration, whether a composite or an interface.
-However, a special pragma can be used when this is necessary to enable declarations to be "tombstoned", removing them from a contract and preventing any declarations from being re-added with the same name.
+However, a special pragma can be used when this is necessary to enable composite declarations to be "tombstoned", removing them from a contract and preventing any declarations from being re-added with the same name.
+This pragma cannot be used with interfaces.

 To use this pragma, simply add a `#removedType(T)` line to the contract containing the type `T` you want to remove, at the same scope as the declaration of `T`.
 So, for example, to remove a resource definition `R` defined like so: